-- Idiopathic Epilepsy: The vet will use tests to rule out possible causes and if there is no identifiable cause, then the epilepsy will be categorized as idiopathic epilepsy.
-This types of epilepsy stems from a combination of genetic and environmental factors and it commonly affects young to middle-aged dogs.
+- Idiopathic Epilepsy: The vet will use tests to rule out possible causes and if there is no identifiable cause, then epilepsy will be categorized as idiopathic epilepsy.
+This type of epilepsy stem from a combination of genetic and environmental factors and it commonly affects young to middle-aged dogs.

 Reactive seizures are not technically epilepsies aren’t caused by a brain abnormality.
 Instead, they are linked to metabolic issues, such as low blood sugar, kidney failure, or liver failure, or certain stimuli.

 There is no cure for epilepsy, but it can be managed to improve the quality of life for animals.
 The veterinarian can prescribe anticonvulsant drugs to reduce the frequency of seizures.
 Common medications for animals with epilepsy include phenobarbital, potassium bromide, levetiracetam, and rufinamide.
 These medications do have side effects, so check with your veterinarian if they are suitable for your pet.